-You will be light on your feet and ready for any scenario with the ENO SubLink Shelter System with Sub7.
-The Sub7 is the lightest model tested, weighing in at 6.4 ounces.
-That is downright impressive and had to be rewarded.
-The SubLink Shelter System we added as an upgrade contains suspension, a bug net, and a rain fly.
-Altogether, it's not the lightest package, but each component individually is the lightest ENO offers, from the 4.1-ounce Helios Suspension System to the 16-ounce ProFly Sil Rain Tarp (the heaviest component).
+You will be light on your feet and ready for any scenario with the ENO SubLink Shelter System with the Sub7 hammock in your pack.
+The Sub7 by itself was the second lightest model we tested, weighing in at just 6.4 ounces.
+That is downright impressive and we had to reward it.
+We tested the SubLink Shelter System upgrade.
+It contains suspension, a bug net, and a rain fly.
+Altogether, it's not a featherweight system, but each component individually is the lightest ENO offers, from the 4.1-ounce Helios Suspension System to the 16-ounce ProFly Sil Rain Tarp (the most substantial component).
 You can pick and choose what you need and leave the rest at home with this setup.
 Going out for just one summer night and trying to keep your weight down?
-Bring just the hammock and suspension.
-Going into potentially inclement weather?
+Bring only the sling and suspension.
+Going into inclement weather?
 Bring it all.
 This setup will allow you to customize your adventure, staying lightweight at the same time.

 Analysis and Test Results

 Hammocks are staples of relaxation, but these creative hanging systems are not just lazy afternoons enablers.
 They can replace your tent and rainfly, making impromptu car-camping trips convenient, supporting your ultralight backpacking endeavors, and allowing you to sleep on sloped terrain that would be a nightmare for a tent.

 We've tested the best contenders and rated their comfort, versatility, durability, protection, weight, and ease of use.
 We've tested these models over hundreds of hours from chilly alpine nights to hot summer afternoons.
 We also keep our eyes on the market and test new contenders as they appear, ensuring that you always have the most up-to-date 'mock info at your fingertips.